pytorch/ios-demo-app/StreamingASR/README.md

 ![](screenshot2.png)
 ![](screenshot3.png)

-A quick note on how the model works to help you better understand the iOS code - for every segment of 5 chunks of data, we perform transcription, which does the following:
+A quick note on how the model inference works to help you better understand the iOS code - for every segment of 5 chunks of data, we perform transcription, which does the following:

-1. Apply data transformation function to convert the segment of audio data to a tensor of features.
+1. Convert the segment of audio data to a tensor of features.

 2. Feed tensor of features and output of previous decoder invocation (token sequence and model state) to decoder, which iteratively runs the streaming ASR model to generate an output that comprises a token sequence (the recognition result) and model state.